GenesisFR/HowToBecomeGoodAtShooters/README.md

 - you have to find/know where to aim to use your utility successfully

 ### Off angle
-- definition: an uncommon angle, usually exposed, where the enemy is not expecting you
+- definition: an uncommon angle, usually exposed, where the enemy isn't expecting you
 - used to surprise your opponent, usually only works on a single opponent
 - buys you some time to get the kill while your opponent adjusts his aim
 - must be used sparingly otherwise your opponent will catch up